Write-ahead logging

 - Logical replication —

-logical replication ≈ decode WAL records back into row-level changes + ship them— the WAL turns out to also be a clean change-data-capture stream, which is half of why tools like Debezium exist. - Redo log / binlog —
+logical replication ≈ decode WAL records back into row-level changes + ship them— the WAL turns out to also be a clean change-data-capture stream, which is half of why tools like Debezium exist. - Redo log —

 Going deeper